10 Things to Do in Lassen Volcanic National Park (+ Tips!)

 Lake Helen is a glacial, or tarn lake, located in Lassen Volcanic National Park.
 It is situated about 2.600 feet west of the Bumpass Range, which is located south of Lassen Peak in Northern California’s Shasta Cascades area.

-The lake is named after Helen Tanner Brodt, the first pioneer explorer female to complete the Lassen Peak Summit in 1864.
+The lake is named after Helen Tanner Brodt, the first female pioneer explorer to complete the Lassen Peak Summit in 1864.
 This lake is a must-visit if you’re looking for what to do in Lassen Volcanic National Park.

 With a starting point at Butte Lake’s parking lot, you can expect a 2.4-mile hike to the base and a 4-mile hike to the summit on the Cinder Cone Trail.